Practical Reverse Engineering Part 2 - Scouting the Firmware29 Apr 2016

 itself obvious at first sight.
 Does that say

-It’s not unusual to find private keys for TLS certificates in embedded systems.
-By accessing 1 single device via hardware you may obtain the keys that will help you attack any other device of the same model.
+It’s common to find private keys in embedded systems.
+They could be RSA private keys used for mutually-authenticated TLS connections with a server, variables buried in a file to be loaded by an application, etc. By accessing 1 single device via hardware you may obtain the keys that will help you eavesdrop encrypted connections, attack servers, end users or other devices in the fleet.

 This key could be used to communicate with some server from Huawei or the ISP, although that’s less common.
 On the other hand, it’s also very common to find public certs used to communicate with remote servers.